-- Sales tax rules are applied haphazardly, resulting in legal exposure and punishing fines.
+- Various state sales tax rules are applied haphazardly, subjecting photographers to legal exposure and punishing fines.

-- Electronic photo delivery is fragmented, with countless FTP sites and a distrust of Dropbox et al. Some photographers still put a hard drive in a FedEx box.
+- Electronic photo delivery to clients, after each job, is fragmented by countless FTP sites and distrust of Dropbox et al. Some photographers still put hard drives in a FedEx box.

-- Clients have to wait too long for invoices because photographers are several days into one job and weeks behind with “paperwork” for previous jobs.
+- Clients wait too long to receive invoices because photographers are several days into one job and weeks behind with “paperwork” from previous jobs.
 Cashflow makes sucking sounds.

 - Photographers wait even longer to get paid (by paper check via snail mail).
 Alternatively, it’s counterproductive for photographers to subscribe to various on-line payment apps used by as many different clients.